Skip to main content

 In fact, the Bits & Pieces your Sim expended on the failed attempt get immediately refunded into their household funds - so there's actually very little penalty for failure, other than the chance of a short-lived negative moodlet.

-Our The Sims 4 cheats can help you fast travel your way to all sorts of bonuses in the game.
-Meanwhile, if you have expansions, we can help with becoming a werewolf, Fabrication in Eco Living, Tiny Living, how to become a Mermaid, how to become a Spellcaster, High School and attending prom and University Degrees and Distinguished Degrees.
-In June 2020, we also saw the free addition of ladders in The Sims 4.
+Our Sims 4 cheats can help you fast travel your way to all sorts of bonuses in the game while you wait for the Life and Death expansion.
+Meanwhile, our pregnancy guide can help you make the most of all those WooHoo locations.
+If you have expansions, we can help with becoming a werewolf, Fabrication in Eco Living, Tiny Living, how to become a Mermaid, how to become a Spellcaster, and High School and attending prom.
+Elsewhere, EA wants The Sims film to have Barbie's impact, and The Sims 5 is not happening as EA moves "beyond linear, sequential Sims releases".

 Other ways to Bits and Pieces in The Sims 4 Eco Lifestyle